iamdulce/iamdulce/README.md

 ### 👩‍💻 About Me

-I'm a professional IT Recruiter who decided to be in the other side of the table
+Former IT Recruiter who decided to be in the other side of the table.

-I just started a Full Stack Development Bootcamp on KeepCoding to get more knowledge.
+Working as a Junior Frontend Dev at Wejyc and cursing a Full Stack Development Bootcamp on KeepCoding✨

-Looking for my first webdev job experience! ✨

 ---